esper-io/dev-docs/docs/home/emulator.md

 ![](./assets/OLD_DASHBOARD/emulator_image1.png)

+If you'd rather use ADB to get the serial number, you can also use adb shell getprop ro.serialno

+Please reboot the AVD after that (or hit the "bac button" once).
+Now your AVD will provision and start talking to the endpoint automatically.

 To find out how to add Serial Number or IMEI number to a template for provisioning, refer to this page -

 [Adding IMEI/Serial Number to a Template](https://docs.esper.io/home/devconsole/device-template/imei-provisioning-template/)